google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

-Now there are some things, that I would like to briefly point out, when it comes to what Rebekah had just told Jacob.
-For it would seem, that with most, this part gets very little attention.
-However, when one take a closer look at this passage, and when read carefully -- notice how it was Jacob's mother Rebekah, who had brought forth the plan, and not Jacob?
-For you must understand, that she would add extra pressure to Jacob, by instructing him to do as she says: "Now, my son, listen carefully and do what I tell you."
+Now, there are a few points I would like to briefly highlight regarding what Rebekah had just told Jacob, as this part often receives very little attention.
+However, upon closer examination of this passage and careful reading, one notices that it was Jacob's mother, Rebekah, who conceived the plan, not Jacob.
+You must understand that she would add extra pressure on Jacob by instructing him to do as she says: "Now, my son, listen carefully and do what I tell you."

-Now it would be at this point from within the conversation, that Jacob knew, that his mother was leaning towards doing something very wrong.
+Now, at this point, from within the conversation, Jacob knew that his mother was leaning towards doing something very wrong.
 And this is why he responded by saying: "But my brother Esau is a hairy man, and I'm a man with smooth skin.
 What if my father touches me?
 I would appear to be tricking him and would bring down a curse on myself rather than a blessing." -- Genesis 27:11,12

-But Rebekah wouldn't listen to Jacob's wisdom -- since she had already made up her mind, on what she was going to do, in response to Isaac's plans.
-This is why she responded back to her son by saying: "My son, let the curse fall on me.
+However, Rebekah wouldn't listen to Jacob's wisdom, as she had already made up her mind about what she was going to do in response to Isaac's plans.
+This is why she responded to her son by saying: "My son, let the curse fall on me.
 Just do what I say; go and get them for me."

 Bible Study Online